Korbank/harpcaller/documentation/daemon/operations.rst

 General configuration
 ---------------------

-There are two main categories of options to be set in :file:`/etc/harpd/harpd.conf` file.
-One is network configuration, like bind address and port or SSL/TLS certificate and private key, the other is request authentication.
+There are three main categories of options to be set in :file:`/etc/harpd/harpd.conf` file.
+One is network configuration, like bind address and port or SSL/TLS certificate and private key, another is request authentication, and the last one is Python environment configuration (this one is optional).

 When specifying a X.509 certificate with CA chain, you should put in the file the leaf certificate first, followed by the certificate of CA that signed the